-Enrollment in the Exceptional Family Member Program is mandatory, based on public law and Department of Defense mandates.
-It works with other military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support and personnel services to Service Member’s Families with special needs.
+Enrollment in the Exceptional Family Member Program is MANDATORY, based on public law and Department of Defense mandates.
+It works with other military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support, and personnel services to Service Member’s Families with special needs.
 This information assists military assignment personnel in matching the family member's special MEDICAL needs against the availability of medical services at the projected duty station.
 This information assists military assignment personnel in matching the child's special EDUCATION needs against the availability of educational services at the projected duty station

 How do I enroll in the Exceptional Family Member Program?

-The service member contacts the Exceptional Family Member Program medical point of contact to begin the assessment process and obtain the enrollment forms.
-If your family member/s is seen for medical care at Fort Belvoir Community Hospital your enrollment will take place at the Belvoir Hospital EFMP office.
+The service member contacts the Exceptional Family Member Program MEDICAL point of contact to begin the assessment process and obtain the enrollment forms.
+If your EFMs is seen for medical care at Fort Belvoir Community Hospital your enrollment will take place at the Belvoir Hospital EFMP office.
 Summary of the EFMP Process (highlighting additional or different details) follows:

 If my family member is enrolled in the Exceptional Family Member Program can my family go with me overseas?

 The Exceptional Family Member Program medical staff screens all family members for possible enrollment in this program.
 If the family member has any type of special medical, emotional or educational need, their packet is sent forward to Overseas Reassignment Exceptional Family Member Program for determination for availability of services.
-If services are available, family members may accompany the service member.
+If services are available 'yes', family members may accompany the service member.
 If services are NOT available 'no', family members may not accompany the service member.
 Accompanied tours are NOT guaranteed and do not have an impact on operational assignments, to include deployments.
 Assignment decisions are made by military assignment, Human Resources (HR) personnel, not the EFMP.